Lompoc Wine Tasting

-While the movie Sideways (2004) is often credited for putting this region’s Pinot Noirs on the tasting map, it’s the combination of climatic conditions, rare east-west hill orientation, calcium-rich soil composition, and wine maker ingenuity that makes the magic.
+The hit movie Sideways is often credited for putting this region’s Pinot Noirs on the tasting map.
+The rare combination of climatic conditions, east-west hill orientation, calcium-rich soil, along with winemaker ingenuity, blend together for truly unique wines.

 Start your tasting adventure in town in the Lompoc Wine Ghetto – a cluster small urban wineries and tasting rooms in an industrial park setting.
-But don’t let the exterior fool you – inside the tasting rooms are some amazing wines and creative winemakers.
-In fact, it’s the largest concentrations of world-class, small-production tasting rooms in Santa Barbara County, and a mecca for artisan wine production.
+But don't let the exterior fool you - inside the tasting rooms are some amazing wines and creative winemakers.
+It's the largest concentration of world-class, small-production tasting rooms in Santa Barbara County, and a mecca for artisan wine production.

 Near the Wine Ghetto, just a few blocks away in Midtown Lompoc, are two highly acclaimed wineries to visit: Brewer-Clifton and Longoria.
-Midtown is also home to the Lompoc Wine Factory, a wine production facility.
+Midtown is also home to the Lompoc Wine Factory, a community-based wine production facility for local winemakers.

 Lompoc winemakers are not just bottling some of California’s best Pinots and Chardonnays, but also an array of sparkling wines to tickle your taste buds.
-Flying Goat Cellars launched the Lompoc sparkling wine scene in 2005 with Goat Bubbles and has produced 11 consecutive vintages, all hand-made in their Lompoc Wine Ghetto facility.
-Since then, Lompoc-based Fiddlehead Cellars, Kessler-Haak, Palmina Wines and other local producers have jumped on the bubbly bandwagon, contributing to a total of nearly 40 sparkling wine producers in Santa Barbara County.
+Flying Goat Cellars launched the Lompoc sparkling wine scene in 2005 with Goat Bubbles , all hand-made in their Lompoc Wine Ghetto facility.
+Since then, Lompoc-based Fiddlehead Cellars, Kessler-Haak, Palmina Wines and other local producers have jumped on the bubbly bandwagon.